MonjedNidal/RomanToInt/README.md

 # RomanToInt
-Solution of the problem 234.
-Palindrome Linked List in leetCode. https://leetcode.com/problems/roman-to-integer/
+Solution of the problem 13.
+Roman to Integer in leetCode. https://leetcode.com/problems/roman-to-integer/